10 Quick and Easy Cleaning Hacks

 Don’t clean your stove burners with harsh chemicals.
 Place them inside a garbage bag and take them outside.
 Add ammonia and seal up the bag.
-Double bag them burners if necessary if you’re worried about the vapors escaping.
+Double bag the burners if necessary if you’re worried about the vapors escaping.
 Leave the bag for a day and wait for the ammonia to do its magic.
-Then, cut open the bag outside, hose the burners down, and watched the grease fall off.
+Then, cut open the bag outside, hose the burners down, and watch the grease fall off.
 This works with your BBQ grill as well.

 Clean Oil with Oil

 Oil splatter can be such a headache.
 They’re the worst to clean.
 The soap just can’t do the job right.
 So, here’s a little trick - use oil to pick oil up!
 Add a few drops of vegetable oil to a paper towel and then use it to wipe the greasy surface.
 Once you’re done, you can just clean the surface with a towel – and voila – sparkly clean surfaces!